How To Find Useful Content To Read On A Daily Basis

 Finding Interesting Content to Read

-Of all the content consumption habits, listening to the podcast is one habit that I never miss out, thanks to other morning routine of Daily Walking.
-There is nothing you can do while walking and the combination of podcasts makes the habit of walking less strenuous.
+Of all the content consumption habits, listening to the podcast is one habit that I never miss out on.
+Thanks to other morning routine walking.
+There is not much that you can do while walking.
+Combining podcasts made the habit of walking less strenuous.
 There are so many interesting tech and other interesting podcasts that I listen to daily.
-I primarily use Google Podcasts app for this purpose, even though the app is not that great.
-It has been better in the last few months, but still the experience can be so much better.
+I use the Google Podcasts app for this purpose, even though the app is not that great.
+It has been better in the last few months, but still, the experience can be so much better.
 Thanks to Covid and lockdown, my walking and podcast consumption has gone down.

-Youtube is one of the greatest Learning Platform available out there for the learning.
+Youtube is one of the greatest Learning Platform available out there for learning.
 I follow two kinds of content on youtube.